OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Read and follow the Computer/Media Usage Agreement each year.

-Set up a print credit account with the school site administrator in order to print.
+• Set up a print credit account with the school Teacher-Librarian in order to print at school.
+All students start with a $5.00 balance.

 Dances

-• Purchase and possess a Student Card in order to attend a dance.
+• Possess an Oakridge Student Card in order to attend a dance.

 • Enter the dance before 8:00 pm.
 No one will be admitted after this time.